yusphul/Python-Training-CIB/README.md

 # Python-Training-CIB
-Knowledge sharing session on python for CIB JPMC
+Knowledge sharing repo on python for CIB JPMC